ISSN 1084-6654.

 Y'NO, I hadn't realized Kerry 2004 had a prospective policy-related message, but if I'd had to guess, I guess I'd have been way off.
 It's true that campaigns don't regularly have the luxury of being about what they'd like to be about, but this was ridiculous.

 When they were founded, in 1973 or so, this was okay; since then, I guess the gee and oh terms have become increasingly politically fraught, so they're covering their, uh, asses.
 We live in a crazy world, but what's the alternative?
-As of January 2005, 300 googled pages use the acronym JHPIEGO for every one that gives its expansion.
+This particular craziness is what we have come to recognize as a sealed acronym, but the seal is very slightly ajar or nonhermetic or something: Googling in January 2005, I found that for every page that revealed the original expansion of JHPIEGO, there were 300 that used JHPIEGO without the original expansion (whether without any expansion, or with the appositive and partially accurate expansion).
 That's unusual, but here at SBF it's our bread and butter, or anyway our virtual bread and butter.
+[In January 2013, it looks like someone has virtually eaten our breakfast, because that 300 is down to less than 20.]

 Since the 1950's the JHS has had a supplement entitled Archaeological Reports (AR).